STAIRlab/opensees-gallery/content/en/examples/Example5/index.md

 is used which simply assigns equation numbers to the degrees-of-freedom.
 -->

-Once all the components of an analysis are defined, the Analysis itself is defined.
-For this problem a `Transient` analysis is used.
-`2000` steps are performed with a time step of `0.01`.
+The analysis is performed by analyzing `2000` steps, each over a time step of `0.01`.

 {{< tabs tabTotal="2" >}}
 {{% tab name="Tcl" %}}